 Features include front and rear specific hand breaks as well as double brakes, an easily adjustable seat and a frame made of high carbon steel.

-The bike comes in both a 12 inch and 14 inch wheel size, with the 12 inch bike best suited to children from 2 to 4 years of age and among the best toddler bike Australia options.
+The bike comes in both a 12 inch, 14 inch and 16 inch wheel size, with the 12 inch bike best suited to children from 2 to 4 years of age and among the best toddler bike Australia options.
 An awesome bike indeed which is the best bike for 4 year old Australia offers.